TAP forms can be completed as part of the enhanced application to UCLA's College of Letters and Science.

 Active participation in at least the minimum number of events each semester, as evaluated at mid-semester and at the end:

-In Fall, 2020, at least 4 events in any combination by mid-semester
+At least 5 events in any combination by mid-semester

-In Fall, 2020, a total of 7 or more events by the end of the semester
+A total of 9 or more events by the end of the semester

 2 Social Events